-United Way of San Antonio and Bexar County is celebrating its 75th Anniversary!
+United Way of San Antonio and Bexar County is improving our community.
+One life at a time.
+One gift at a time!

 1940 – Community Chest of San Antonio, organized under the sponsorship of San Antonio Chamber of Commerce, conducts its first campaign, raising over $325,000 for 30 local agencies.